Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

-One-to-one tutoring is an effective teaching method.
-Because of the efficiency of tutoring and its prohibitive cost, the challenge of finding affordable one-to-one tutoring methods is considered as one of the greatest problems in education: the so-called \textit{Two-Sigma Problem}~\cite{Bloom1984The2S,meta_analysis_tutoring}.
-Following the rising popularity of Large Language Models (LLMs), there has been a growing interest in using them to make tutoring affordable by building conversational tutoring systems~\cite{learnLM, khanmigo} However, research empirically pointed out the lack of pedagogical properties of LLMs~\cite{opportunities,AI_Teacher_Test}.
-These problems stem from the fact that most LLMs are instruction-tuned by optimizing for human preferences~\cite{RLHF,instruction_tuning}.
-As a result, LLMs typically provide assistant-like responses.
-Yet a tutor's goal is to maximize learning, not user satisfaction.
+One-to-one tutoring is an effective teaching method~\cite{Bloom1984The2S}.
+Because of the efficiency of tutoring and its prohibitive cost, the challenge of finding scalable and affordable one-to-one tutoring solutions is considered as one of the greatest problems in education: the so-called \textit{Two-Sigma Problem}~\cite{Bloom1984The2S,meta_analysis_tutoring}.
+Following the rising popularity of Large Language Models (LLMs), there has been a growing interest in using them to make tutoring affordable by building conversational tutoring systems~\cite{learnLM, khanmigo}.
+However, previous research has highlighted the lack of pedagogical properties of LLMs~\cite{opportunities,AI_Teacher_Test}.
+Most LLMs are instruction-tuned to optimize for a broad set of human preferences~\cite{RLHF,instruction_tuning}, leading to assistant-like responses.
+However, a tutor's goal is to maximize learning, not user satisfaction.

 These two goals can be contradictory.
-For example, if a student asks for help on a problem, directly providing them with the solution would likely maximize their satisfaction, and be the answer preferred by LLMs~\cite{mathdial}.
-Yet, it is more efficient from a learning standpoint to promote students' active engagement to let them cognitively engage with the problem, for example by providing an indirect hint or by asking a question~\cite{active_learning,efficient_techniques}.
+For example, if a student asks for help, providing them directly with the solution would likely maximize their satisfaction and be the response preferred by LLMs~\cite{mathdial}.
+Yet, it is more efficient from a learning standpoint to promote students' active engagement and let them cognitively engage with the problem, for example, by providing an indirect hint or asking a guiding question~\cite{active_learning,efficient_techniques}.
 Moreover, existing LLM tutors are optimized and mostly evaluated for single-turn requests, while a tutoring dialog should be envisioned as a multi-turn teacher-student interaction where the teacher uses various pedagogical cues~\cite{efficient_techniques}.
-As LLMs are not natively made for tutoring, we introduce the fundamental shift from their user-serving goal to a pedagogically suitable one as the \textit{Pedagogical Steering} problem.
+As LLMs are not natively made for tutoring, we introduce the shift from their user-serving goal to a pedagogically suitable one as the \textit{Pedagogical Steering} problem.